-The Instrumental Audition (piano, bass, drums, guitar, trumpet, trombone sax) Will Include:
+The Instrumental Audition (piano, bass, drums, trumpet, trombone, sax) Will Include:

-1. The performance of one or two prepared pieces of your choice in a style which best shows off your instrument, and makes you most comfortable.
-Ideally your selections should be in the pop, jazz or Great American Songbook genres, but you should perform what you know and can do best.
-Improvisation is encouraged, though not required.
-Classical players who would like to perform non-classical repertoire are encouraged to audition.
+1. The performance of one or two prepared pieces of your choice in a style that best shows off your instrument, and makes you most comfortable.
+Ideally your selections should be in the pop, Broadway, jazz, or Great American Songbook genres, but you should perform what you know and can do best.
+Please be prepared with the strongest section of your piece(s) if we are not able to hear full selections.
+If you have improvisational skills, we would like to hear that as well.

 Do I need to audition separately for The Singing Hoosiers and Vocal Jazz Ensembles?

-Yes, The Singing Hoosiers and Vocal Jazz Ensembles are separate ensembles, and they rehearese at separate times, and you must register for each ensemble separately (although the credits are FREE!).
-It is possible for students to sing in Singing Hoosiers AND one of our vocla jazz ensmebles.
-Several students do this, but they involve two separate auditions.
+Yes, the Singing Hoosiers and Vocal Jazz Ensembles are separate ensembles, and they rehearse at separate times, and you must register for each ensemble separately (although the credits are FREE!).
+It is possible for students to sing in Singing Hoosiers AND one of our Vocal Jazz Ensembles, but they involve two separate auditions.

 Who needs a choral placement audition?

-Participation in Singing Hoosiers and Vocal Jazz Ensembles is open to ANY IU student (regardless of major!) , by audition.
+Participation in Singing Hoosiers and Vocal Jazz Ensembles is open to any Indiana University student, by audition.
 If you are not a music major, it is an elective course.
-You must register, but it is a FREE cedit!
-If you are a music major, then you a required to be in a concert choir or Singing Hoosiers.
-If you would like, you can participate in a concert choir, opera chorus AND/OR Singing Hoosiers!!
+You must register, but it is a FREE credit!
+If you are a music major, then you are required to be in a concert choir or Singing Hoosiers.

 All students in the Jacobs School of Music participate in an ensemble each semester of enrollment.
 The exceptions are students enrolled in most doctoral degree programs and some master’s students who have successfully completed four semesters of fall and spring X70 ensemble.